 Our innovative patterned flow cell technology offers an exceptional level of throughput for diverse sequencing applications.
 Patterned flow cells use distinct nanowells for cluster generation to make more efficient use of the flow cell surface area.
 This advanced flow cell design contributes to increased data output, reduced costs, and faster run times.

-Patterned flow cells contain billions of nanowells at fixed locations across both surfaces of the flow cell (Figure 1).
+Patterned flow cells contain billions to tens of billions of nanowells at fixed locations across both surfaces of the flow cell.
 The structured organization provides even spacing of sequencing clusters to deliver significant advantages over non-patterned cluster generation.

 Patterned flow cells are produced using semiconductor manufacturing technology.
 Starting with a glass substrate, patterned nanowells are etched into the surface for optimal cluster spacing.
 Each nanowell contains DNA probes used to capture prepared DNA strands for amplification during cluster generation.
 The regions between the nanowells are devoid of DNA probes.